sahil236777/serverless-image-processing/README.md

 #### 2.3.1 Functional Requirements
 - Users can upload images through an API.
-- Uploaded images are processed automatically (resize, grayscale, watermark).
+- Uploaded images are processed automatically (resize, grayscale).
 - Processed images are saved to S3.
 - Metadata (filename, status, timestamp) is logged in DynamoDB.
 - Images and metadata can be retrieved via API.